Cardinals - Orioles Prediction, Odds, Pick, How To Watch

-It is interleague baseball as the St. Louis Cardinals face the Baltimore Orioles.
+The St. Louis Cardinals face the Baltimore Orioles in the final game of their interleague series.
 It is time to continue our MLB odds series with a Cardinals-Orioles prediction, pick, and how-to-watch.

-The Cardinals enter the game after taking two of three from the Reds over the weekend and have won six of their last ten games overall.
-It has been a solid last ten games at the plate for the Cardinals.
-They have scored 54 in the last ten games, including nine or more runs three times.
-Still, at 63-80 on the year, the Cardinals are nearing elimination from playoff contention.
+The Orioles took game one of the series, aided by a Cedirc Mullings grand slam in the fifth inning.
+Gunnar Henderson also homered and the Orioles would score 11 runs en route to an 11-5 win.
+In game two, Adam Wainwright had one of the best outings of his season, getting the win.
+He went just five innings but gave up only two runs to get the win.
+Meanwhile, John Means made his first start since returning from Tommy John surgery.
+He also went five innings but gave up home runs to Paul Goldschmidt and Richie Palacios in the game.
+The Orioles would fall 5-3 in game two.

-Meanwhile, the Orioles had their seven-game winning streak snapped yesterday in a loss to the Red Sox.
-With the winning streak, the Orioles climbed to the 90-win mark on the season, and are 90-52 overall.
-That gives them a three-game lead over the Rays in the division.
-They are also nearing clinching a playoff spot.
-Their magic number to clinch the first spot in the American League sits are just five games.
+While the Cardinals are 64-81 on the season, and nearing mathematical elimination from the playoffs, the Orioles are the best team in the American League.
+At 91-53, they are three games up in the American League East.
+They also need just four more wins to clinch a playoff birth.

 Here are the Caridnals-Orioles MLB odds, courtesy of FanDuel.